dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 ![goalies21](/images/goalies21.png)

 These are your three premier NHL goalie groups, I think.
-I feel like group 1 (red) has all the Vezina-possible goalies this year.
-It'd be good to take this group and see what they look like in PCs.
+I feel like the red group has all the Vezina-possible goalies this year.
+It'd be good to take this group of starters and see what they look like from another angle.
 ```r
 clusters <- cutree(starters, h = 13, order_clusters_as_data = FALSE)
 clusters <- clusters[clusters %in% c(10:12)]